jay4smile/ascent-bff/README.md

 # FS Cloud Architectures

-This application backend will enable the retrieve of APIs that will support the relationship between a Reference Architecture and its Bill of Materials(BOM) (list of comprising services).
+This application backend will enable a collection of APIs that will support the relationship between a Reference Architecture and its Bill of Materials(BOM) (list of comprising services).
 The BOM relationship to the list of FS Ready services.
 The mapping between the cloud services and the FS Controls.
 Finally you can view the FS Controls mapping to the Cloud Services and the supporting refernece Architectures.

-Once we have this data model in place, we will be able to link it to the Automation Catalog that is being built by @seansundberg We will be able to take the BOM and input it into the Solution Builder API they have built and output a package of consistent terraform.
+Once we have this data model in place, we will be able to link it to the Automation Catalog that is being built by Asset team,  we will be able to take the BOM and input it into the Solution Builder API they have built and output a package of consistent terraform.

 This will enable the Ecosystem teams including ISVs to have a consistent way of describing reference archtiectures